Volunteers & Fundraising Groups

 - Supply volunteers with necessary materials and resources, such as uniform, maps, schedules, and contact lists.

-- Assign a dedicated Volunteer Coordinator to manage recruitment, training, scheduling, and communication.
+- Assign a dedicated volunteer coordinator to manage recruitment, training, scheduling, and communication.

 - Maintain regular communication with volunteers before, during, and after the event through emails, newsletters, or social media.